 The Thai Language / Culture program is compulsory for all children is taught by qualified Thai Teachers.
 The Thai teacher differentiates for the level of students in the class.
 All students take part in the Thai Studies Program which provides a deeper understanding of the beliefs, culture, traditions and practices of Thai people and their way of life.

 Homework expectations vary from Year level to Year level.
-Students in EY are asked to do their Homework to support the learning at school and all students should complete it independently.
+Students in Lower Primary are asked to do their Homework to support the learning at school and all students should complete it independently.
 If it is brought to school incomplete, teachers will send it home to be finished.

-Students in Primary complete unfinished homework in Golden Time each Friday.
+Students in Upper Primary complete unfinished homework in Golden Time each Friday.

 Students in Secondary receive homework detention if it is not turned in on time, but homework must still be completed at home.

 Students in all Year levels are also required to read a story / fiction book daily.
-For EY, KS1 and KS2, this is included in the times stated above.
-For KS3 and KS4, daily reading is an additional expectation (40 minutes per day).
+For Lower & Upper Primary, this is included in the times stated above.
+For Years 7-11, daily reading is an additional expectation (40 minutes per day).